josephmisiti/awesome-machine-learning/README.md

 * [libonnx](https://github.com/xboot/libonnx) - A lightweight, portable pure C99 onnx inference engine for embedded devices with hardware acceleration support.
 * [onnx-c](https://github.com/onnx/onnx-c) - A lightweight C library for ONNX model inference, optimized for performance and portability across platforms.
 * [qsmm](http://qsmm.org) - A C library implementing the rudiments of a toolchain for working with adaptive probabilistic assembler programs.
-* [ariannamethod.ai](https://github.com/ariannamethod/ariannamethod.ai) - Complete machine learning language for transformers with integrated field physics, implementing the Dario Equation for resonance-driven generation in two C files.
+* [ariannamethod.ai](https://github.com/ariannamethod/ariannamethod.ai) - A domain-specific language for defining, training, and running transformers with 80+ internal state parameters, implemented in two C files.

 <a name="c-computer-vision"></a>
 #### Computer Vision